mbufi/RoboND-Rover-Project/writeup_template.md

     return sample_mask
 ```

-Below are examples of Navigatable terrain extraction (left) and Obstacle extraction (right):
+Below are examples of Navigatable terrain extraction (left) and sample extraction (right):

 ![alt text][image2a]